RESEARCH STARTER

 History

 Before European colonization of what is now New York City, the region was part of lands inhabited by the Lenni Lenape, also known as the Leni Lenape, Lenape, and Delaware people.
-The Dutch West India Company (DWI), established New Amsterdam as the capital of the colony of New Netherland in 1625.
+The Dutch West India Company (DWI) established New Amsterdam as the capital of the colony of New Netherland in 1625.
 According to a DWI internal communication, in 1626, Peter Minuit, New Netherland's first director general, made a deal with leaders of local Lenape tribes regarding land rights to Manhattan Island.
 Many of the details of the transaction remain unclear, however, due to the lack of historical evidence.

-The British seized New Amsterdam from the Dutch in 1664 and renamed it New York, in honor of the Duke of York (later King James II of Great Britain).
+The British seized New Amsterdam from the Dutch in 1664 and renamed it New York in honor of the Duke of York (later King James II of Great Britain).
 Settlement grew, though New York's semifeudalistic government hindered the rise of democratic institutions as in New England.
 During the Revolution, New York City was a stronghold of Tory (pro-British) sentiment.

-New York City served as capital of the United States from 1785 to 1790, when the government moved to Philadelphia.
+New York City served as the capital of the United States from 1785 to 1790, when the government moved to Philadelphia.
 Congress met in the old New York City Hall.

 New York began its rise to political and economic dominance with the completion of the Erie Canal in 1825.
 This western waterway allowed New York to ship its goods westward, creating huge new markets.
 The city also flourished due to the growth of the railroads, especially from the 1830s onward.
 By the time of the American Civil War, New York had cemented its position as a major metropolis.
 In the postwar era, the city became the major financial center of the United States, with the term "Wall Street" coming to symbolize high finance in general.